karanpatil77/Bank-Customer-Churn-Data-Analysis/README.md

 # Bank-Customer-Churn-Data-Analysis

-#### The objective of this assignment is to build a predictive model that can predict customer churn for a given company and use machine learning techniques to build the model and document the process, including feature selection, model evaluation, and performance metrics.
+#### The objective of this project is to build a predictive model that can predict customer churn for a given company and use machine learning techniques to build the model and document the process, including feature selection, model evaluation, and performance metrics.

 [Dataset link](https://www.kaggle.com/competitions/bank-marketing-uci/overview)